Abelian varieties with prescribed embedding and full embedding degrees: 11 11 Abelian varieties of type

 1. $\End^0(A)$ is a central division algebra over a CM field $K$ equipped with an involution $\;*\;$ of the second kind.\\ 2. $\End^0(A)$ is split at all the places $v$ of $K$ such that $v = {v}^*$.\\ 3.
 For any place $v$ of $K$, we have $\mr{inv}_v(\End^0(A))+\mr{inv}_{{v}^*}(\End^0(A)) = 0$ in $\bq/\bz$.\end{Def}

+Furthemore, we say such an abelian variety $A$ is of type $\IV(e,d)$ if the center $K$ of $\End^0(A)$ is a CM field of degree $2e$ and $\End^0(A)$ is of dimension $d^2$ over its center.
+When the field of definition is a finite field, Honda-Tate theory implies that the dimension of $A$ is given by \vs

+We say $A$ is \textit{potentially} of type $\IV(e,d)$ if the base change to a suitable field extension $\wti{F}/F$ yields an abelian variety $\wti{A}:= A\times_F \wti{F}$ that is of type $\IV(e,d)$.
+In the paragraph following Corollary \ref{fieldOfDef}, we discuss a class of absolutely simple abelian varieties that are not of type $\IV(1,d)$ but are \textit{potentially} of type $\IV(e,d)$.
+In other words, a suitable base change yields an abelian variety with more endomorphisms.

-In particular, we say $A$ is of type $\IV(e,d)$ if the center of $\End^0(A)$ is a CM field of degree $2e$ and $\End^0(A)$ is of dimension $d^2$ over its center.
-Over a finite field of size $q$, $B_{\pi}$ is of type $\IV(1,d)$ if and only if $\bq(\pi)$ is an imaginary quadratic field and the least common denominator of the Newton slopes of $B_{\pi}$ is $d$.
+Over a finite field of size $q$, a simple abelian $B_{\pi}$ corresponding to a Weil $q$-integer $\pi$ is of type $\IV(1,d)$ if and only if $\bq(\pi)$ is an imaginary quadratic field and the least common denominator of the Newton slopes of $B_{\pi}$ is $d$.
 We will use these abelian varieties to demonstrate that there exist absolutely simple abelian varieties of a prescribed dimension and embedding degree with respect to some rational prime dividing the size of the group of $\bFq$-points.

 \begin{Lem} Let $g$ be an integer $\geq 3$.
 Let $B$ be a simple $g$-dimensional abelian variety over a finite field $\bFq$ such that one of the Newton slopes of $B$ is $\frac{j}{g}$ for some integer $j<g$ such that $\gcd(j, g)=1$.
 Then $B$ is absolutely simple.\end{Lem}